EOSIO/eosio.contracts/docs/04_guides/08_configure-use-powerup-resource-model.md

                                                           //    utilization and instantaneous resource utilization to shrink
                                                           //    by 63%.
 Do not specify to preserve the existing setting or
                                                           //    use the default.
-    std::optional<asset>          min_price;              // Fee needed to rent the entire resource market weight at the
+    std::optional<asset>          min_price;              // Fee needed to reserve the entire resource market weight at the
                                                           //    minimum price.
 For example, this could be set to 0.005% of
                                                           //    total token supply.
 Do not specify to preserve the existing
                                                           //    setting or use the default.
-    std::optional<asset>          max_price;              // Fee needed to rent the entire resource market weight at the
+    std::optional<asset>          max_price;              // Fee needed to reserve the entire resource market weight at the
                                                           //    maximum price.
 For example, this could be set to 10% of total
                                                           //    token supply.
 Do not specify to preserve the existing
                                                           //    setting (no default exists).